alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Some require hundreds of iterations to show you the proper results, some of them require thousands and some others are really quick.

+### Note:

+`that the Karma viewport renders do not use any density estimator neither any final color corrections that instead are present in other applications.
+It does brighten the high density areas instead ( more points, more bright ).
+A custom shader would help in this for sure, it's in the to do list.`

 Lets start with this gnarl preset:

 `Iterations needed in FLAM3 for Houdini to resolve: 1280`